dantesun/gradle-autoconfig/README.md

+# :no_entry_sign: This project is under active development and not ready for use yet. :no_entry_sign:

 # Gradle Project AutoConfiguration for Java Development

 It is a result of my years of daily work in my career.
 It provides opinionated way for daily Java/Groovy backend microservice development in enterprise.